 To do this, you must first configure the following:

-- An SMS queue used to hold the state change events
+- SQS queue used to receive the stage change events

-- A CloudWatch rule to send state change events to the queue.
+- CloudWatch rule to send state change events to the queue.

 To configure an SQS queue: